Rigid analytic Stein algebraic groups are affine: Almost finite vector bundles and the Hodge-Tate decomposition

-\begin{enumerate} \item the functor $\rho$ preserves direct sums, tensor products, internal homs, symmetric and exterior powers, and is compatible with arbitrary base change; \item for a finite vector bundle $V$, the homomorphism $\alpha_\ast V \to e^\ast V$ given by evaluation at $e$ induces an isomorphism of $\cO_S$-modules
+is an equivalence of categories, preserves direct sums, tensor products, internal homs, symmetric and exterior powers, and is compatible with arbitrary base change.
+Moreover, for an almost finite vector bundle $V$, the evaluation $\alpha_\ast V \to e^\ast V$ at the zero section induces an isomorphism